SamuelDAlencar/trybewarts/README.md

 # Trybewarts 🧹

-Responsive Harry Potter themed form made in group alongside @PaulaTortato and @Juliane-Alves
+Responsive Harry Potter themed form made in group alongside @PaulaTortato and @Juliane-Alves.

+Project made during the fundamentals module at Trybe.

 # Skills put into practice ✍